duccanhole/budget-calculator/README.md

 #Budget Calculator build by React
 feature:
-- User can add,edit,delete clear item
+- User can add,edit,delete and clear item
 - Show name and price of each item
 - Show total price of all item